 - In 2010, Cindy began a research project in conjunction with Carnegie Mellon University to study children with autism and their interactions with toy robots.
 The Pittsburgh Business Times also wrote an article about the venture.

-- After the South Hills office moved from its location on Washington Rd., Cindy donated a $3,500 therapy swing to Marshall Middle School for their new and innovative sensory room.
+- After the South Hills office moved from its location on Washington Rd., Cindy donated a $3,500 therapy swing to North Allegheny’s Marshall Middle School for their new and innovative sensory room.

 - Cindy worked with the Allegheny County District Attorney’s office to establish a therapy dog grant program that used drug seizure funds to provide service dogs for children with autism in need.